-In this paper, I present and evaluate "research apprenticeship", a student research model that so-called legitimate peripheral supports participation students becoming and knowledgeable and fully-fledged members of a community of practice.
-The model's learning outcomes are evaluated through a survey, which is based on the Researcher Development Framework (Vitae, 2011) and draws heavily on learning theory to focus on competencies and motivation.
-The results show that it supports the acquisition of the domain knowledge and competencies valued by IS practitioners.
-Survey responses are analyzed and discussed based on concepts of legitimate peripheral participation and community of practice, and the paper contributes to state-of-the-art knowledge by providing a model that bridges the practiceresearch gap (Mathiassen & Sandberg, 2013). model supports legitimate peripheral The participation in the IS research community of practice and helping them become knowledgeable and competent members and IS practitioners.
+In this paper, I present and evaluate "research apprenticeship," a student research model that supports so-called legitimate peripheral students becoming participation and knowledgeable and fully-fledged members of a community of practice.
+The model's learning outcomes are evaluated through a survey based on the Researcher Development Framework (Vitae, 2011), which draws heavily on learning theory to focus on competencies and motivation.
+The results show that it supports students in acquiring the domain knowledge competencies valued by IS practitioners.
+Survey responses are analyzed and discussed based on concepts of legitimate peripheral participation and community of practice, and the paper contributes to state-of-the-art knowledge by providing a model that bridges the practiceresearch gap (Mathiassen & Sandberg, 2013). model supports legitimate peripheral participation in the IS research community of practice and helps them become knowledgeable and competent members and IS practitioners.